SNSystems/hello-rld/README.md

 Almost the simplest possible program, but the traditional starting point and one that can be successfully linked directly from a program-database without the need for traditional object files.
 It exclusively uses the program-repository-aware [compiler (clang)](https://github.com/SNSystems/llvm-project-prepo) and [linker (rld)](https://github.com/SNSystems/llvm-project-prepo/tree/master/rld).

-By far the easiest way to share in the glory of this application is to use the [llvm-prepo](https://hub.docker.com/r/paulhuggett/llvm-prepo) docker container.
+By far the easiest way to share in the glory of this application is to use the [llvm-prepo docker container](https://hub.docker.com/r/paulhuggett/llvm-prepo) which has all of the tools you need pre-installed.

 ## Hello Docker